dasx10/less-query/README.md

 	@default-padding-bottom: @default-padding-y;
 </details>

 If you need dynamic offset.
-You can also set them in your settings file.
+You can also set them in your <a href="#overriding-standard-variables" id="offsets-a">settings file</a>.
-Variable offsets will be automatically inserted into the column system.
+Variable offsets will be automatically inserted into the <a href="#standard-grid-system">column system</a>.

 We strongly recommend using it as an exception.